|Guide||♦||807 Triplogs||Active Topic|

-Here is a hike to get excited about!
-First and foremost, be realistic, are you ready for Humphreys!
-Okay so this isn't Mt.
+Here is a hike worthy of excitement for inaugural hikers!
+But, first and foremost, be realistic; are you ready for Humphreys!
+Okay, so this isn't Mt.
 Whitney or Everest, but this baby will push most desert dwellers to the edge.

-An extinct volocano, Humphreys Peak is the highest in Arizona.
-It is one of three peaks forming a rough U shaped valley known as the Inner Basin or Interior Valley.
+An extinct volcano, Humphreys Peak, is the highest in Arizona.
+It is one of three peaks forming a rough U-shaped valley known as the Inner Basin or Interior Valley.
 G.K.
-Gilbert in 1873 named the peak for his superior officer, Brig.
+Gilbert, in 1873 named the peak for his superior officer, Brig.
 Gen. Andrew Atkinson Humphreys, who had been with the Ives Expedition as a captain in 1851.

 Welcome to Snow Bowl.
 That's right!
-The first section of trail crosses winter wonderland.
+The first section of the trail crosses winter wonderland.
 Wildflowers and warm air will keep skiing off your mind.
 Pass under the ski lifts on towards the forest.
-Soon after entering the forest you will pass Kachina Peaks Wilderness boundary.
+Soon after entering the woods, you will pass the Kachina Peaks Wilderness boundary.
 The trail is consistently uphill all the way.

-After 3 miles of hiking you are near timberline, stunted bristle cone pines take over.
-The forest thins out and you will pass the junction with the Weatherford Trail at 3.75 miles.
+After 3 miles of hiking, you are near the timberline.
+Stunted bristlecone pines take over.
+The forest thins out, and at the saddle, you will pass the junction with the Weatherford Trail at 3.75 miles.

 This steep mountain trail leads to the highest point in Arizona.
 If you consider it merely as a means to that end, however, you'll miss much of the reason to come here.
 Along its 4.5 mile course, a thriving alpine forest streaked with huge rock slides and avalanche tracks hugs the mountain's slopes.
 Scenic Hart Prairie stretches out the base of the incline and the Grand Canyon is easily visible on the horizon.